- Written by Dr.Mehmet Demircioglu

 Tracking before repair planning

-If the skin is closed, symptoms are calm, and the issue is mostly that the area looks spaced out after scabs cleared, the next step is usually tracking rather than repair planning.
+If the skin is closed, symptoms are settling, and the issue is mostly that the area looks spaced out after scabs cleared, the next step is often tracking rather than repair planning.
 Take comparable photos every few weeks, not every few hours.
 Obsessive close-ups can make normal recovery feel like a new problem each day.

 Repair conversations need maturity.
-True direction problems can require careful planning, but many density worries cannot be judged until much later.
-Month four is still early for density.
-Month eight gives more useful texture and direction information.
-The month eight hairline check after FUE page explains why later review often changes the discussion.
+In the first two weeks, I mostly judge skin safety, scab clearing, and obvious placement clues.
+Weeks two to eight can bring shedding and strange looking short hairs, so density photos can mislead.
+True direction problems can still require careful planning, but the timing decides how much certainty the photo can carry.
+Month four can show early growth, and month eight gives more useful texture and direction information.
+The month eight hairline check after FUE page explains why later review can change the discussion.

 If a real refinement is needed after growth matures, it should be planned against the donor reserve, existing graft angles, hairline design, and the reason the first result looks weak.
 A hair transplant touch up grafts plan is not simply “add more hair.”
 Bad angles, heavy grafts at the front, and poor distribution can require a different repair strategy.